 “Islanders have knowledge of both the problems and also the solutions on how to get on with a sustainable island life for the future.”
 (West Cork Islands Strategy)

 The research involved a participatory mixed-methods approach with collaboration between researchers, islanders and civil society organisations.
 The project convened a participatory research group of West Cork Island residents in September 2021 to co-design an online survey and focus group questions.
 Following this design process, the project distributed the survey and conducted focus groups to explore the in-depth views of island residents in Spring 2022.

 - An information and Q&A session on the research was held with residents of the seven West Cork Islands on Wednesday 26th May.

 Project Funding & Dates

 Funded by the Irish Research Council's New Foundations programme, from 2021- 2022.

 Project Team and Advisory Group

-The research team is comprised of Dr Siobhan O’Sullivan (PI, Applied Social Studies & ISS21, UCC) and Dr Elaine Desmond (Research Assistant, Applied Social Studies).
+The research team is comprised of Dr Siobhan O’Sullivan (PI, Applied Social Studies & ISS21, UCC) and Dr Elaine Desmond (Researcher, Applied Social Studies).